bernardosecades/zaslink/README.md

 }
 ```

-If UserB try to access again to the secret:
+If UserB or whoever try to access again to the secret:

 `curl http://127.0.0.1:8080/secret/90055dba-36aa-4572-8bb0-e4a1f8ecdf54`